Renjith2/Estrotech/README.md.txt

    In this case the reports between 2024-07-01 00:00 Am - 2024-07-10 00:00 is shown.

    The reports of the last day wont be included.ie , in this case - 2024-07-10.

-   Authentication: A Bearer Token must be included in the request headers.